joshhanley/livewire-dusk-testbench/README.md

 Check them out in the Livewire source in ['livewire/src/Features/SupportTesting/DuskBrowserMacros.php'](https://github.com/livewire/livewire/blob/main/src/Features/SupportTesting/DuskBrowserMacros.php).

+In addition, the package provides the following:
+### assertMissingAllClasses
+Pass a selector, and an array of classes.
+This checks that none of the classes in the array passed are present

+### assertHasAllClasses
+Pass a selector, and an array of classes.
+This checks that the element has all classes present from the array (but may have others)

+### assertHasOnlyClasses
+Pass a selector, and an array of classes.
+This checks that the element has no additional classes to the array passed

 ## Demo Package

 A demo package has been setup which gives a sample of how this package can be used.
 Check it out here